Q: What is Seton House?

 Obtaining a job, if you are unemployed;

-Meeting with your case manager regularly as well as making progress on your goals;
+Meeting with your Life Transformation Coach weekly as well as making progress on your goals;